• Skip to primary navigation

 1. It's delicious: the tangy, spicy and umamilicious flavor of gochujang goes really well with the creaminess of the butter!

-2. Quick and easy: made in 5 minutes with no special equipment needed, you just need to stir everything together!
+2. Quick and easy: like miso butter, it's made in 5 minutes with no special equipment needed, you just need to stir everything together!

 3. Can be used in many things: from breakfast sandwiches to slathering on roast chicken or as a finishing sauce for Kimchi Scrambled Eggs!